plotly/plotly.py/doc/python/map-configuration.md

 In addition to physical base map features, a "cultural" base map is included which is composed of country borders and selected sub-country borders such as states.

-**Note and disclaimer:** cultural features are by definition subject to change, debate and dispute.
-Plotly includes data from Natural Earth "as-is" and defers to the [Natural Earth policy regarding disputed borders](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/) which read:
+In **Plotly.py 6.3 and later**, this base map is created from [UN data](https://geoportal.un.org/arcgis/sharing/rest/content/items/d7caaff3ef4b4f7c82689b7c4694ad92/data).

-> Natural Earth Vector draws boundaries of countries according to defacto status.
-We show who actually controls the situation on the ground.
+In **earlier versions of Plotly.py**, this base map is based on Natural Earth data.
+Plotly includes data from Natural Earth "as-is".
+This dataset draws boundaries of countries according to defacto status.
+See the [Natural Earth page for more details](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).

 **To create a map with your own cultural features** please refer to our [choropleth documentation](/python/choropleth-maps/).